aifatelescope/datared/book/data.md

 https://uni-bonn.sciebo.de/s/aKDd5Y3ln79Gg9W

 Save the directory you want to work with on your system, and extract/decompress it if needed.
+On the `fprak`-computers in the lab room, we keep all this in the directory `~/Data`.

 ## Configuring the reduction